Join us for Hoboken's Polynesian Race and Festival at Maxwell Place Park on Saturday,

-All are welcome to Hoboken's first Polynesian themed Ohana Festival will be at Maxwell Place Park from 12:00PM to 4:00PM.
+All are welcome to our Pacific Island themed Ohana Festival at Maxwell Place Park from 10:00PAM to 2:00PM.

 See the schedule of events and our list of vendors.

 Ke Aloha Outrigger is pleased to present the first outrigger canoe, SUP and sea kayak races of their kind on the Hudson River along the Hoboken Shore.
 We welcome elite and experienced paddlers willing to take on the challenge of the Hudson River and New York Harbor against the dramatic backdrop of the Manhattan and Jersey City Skyline against the shadow of the Statue of Liberty.